-A study conducted by the Employment Policies Institute (EPI), which analyzed employment trends from 1990 through 2017, found that each 10% increase in the minimum wage in the Golden State has resulted in a corresponding 2% decline in employment for affected employees.
-The impact was larger, 5%, for lower-paid workers.
-By those estimates, the EPI projects that the pending $15 minimum wage hike would cost California 400,000 private sector jobs, with heavy losses in both the foodservice and retail sectors.
+A study conducted by the Employment Policies Institute (EPI), which analyzed employment trends from 1990 through 2017, found that each 10 percent increase in the minimum wage in the Golden State has resulted in a corresponding 2 percent decline in employment for affected employees.
+The impact was larger, 5 percent, for lower-paid workers.
+By those estimates, the EPI projects that the pending $15 minimum wage hike would cost California 400,000 private-sector jobs, with heavy losses in both the food service and retail sectors.

-As of January 1, California’s minimum wage will increase to $11 per hour from the current level of $10.50 per hour for businesses with 26 employees or more.
-From that point, it will be a $1 per year increase trajectory through 2022.
+On Jan.
+1, California’s minimum wage increased to $11 for businesses with 26 employees or more.
+It will continue to rise by $1 per year through 2022.
 Businesses with 25 employees or less will reach the $15 per hour threshold by 2023.

-While the prospects of increased automation and higher costs are often cited as employment killers, other studies that have been conducted point to the exact opposite result.
+While the prospects of increased automation and higher costs are often cited as employment killers, other studies that suggest higher wages will have the exact opposite result.

-The Institute for Research on Labor & Employment (IRLE) at U.C.
-Berkeley, found that a higher minimum wage would actually add a small amount of jobs to the state economy by 2023.
-Without the increase, IRLE forecasts employment would grow 1.4% annually.
-The minimum wage increase would raise employment by 0.1%, equal to about 13,000 jobs, by 2023, according to the group’s study.
+The Institute for Research on Labor & Employment (IRLE) at the University of California, Berkeley, found that a higher minimum wage would actually add a small number of jobs to the state economy by 2023.
+Without the increase, IRLE forecasts employment would grow 1.4 percent annually.
+The minimum wage increase would raise employment by 0.1 percent, equal to about 13,000 jobs, by 2023, according to the group’s study.

 The IRLE suggested that while raising the minimum wage can have negative consequences, it also carries benefits.